 I have performed professionally many times on descant horn in orchestral and solo situations.
-Drawing on this experience I wrote one of the only articles that has ever been published on the descant horn, which appeared in the May, 2001 issue of The Horn Call, "Playing the Descant Horn," and my new book on high horn playing.
+Drawing on this experience I wrote one of the only articles that has ever been published on the descant horn, which appeared in the May, 2001 issue of The Horn Call, "Playing the Descant Horn," and incorporated the text into my book on high horn playing.
 More on that in a moment.

 When should I start playing descant or triple horn?

 Practically every full time high horn player owns either a descant or triple horn and many own both.
 These instruments are not a way to "cheat."
 They are tools that used wisely can only enhance your ability to play difficult horn parts with freedom and artistry.

 In my own case, as a grad student at Eastman and then later Indiana University, I was working very hard and had made the finals for auditions but there were still certain high horn excerpts that were causing me trouble.
 One particular audition for principal horn in Columbus in the late 1980s was a key one for me in terms of equipment.
 It was a bit of an odd audition as they advanced only one player, me (!), to the semi-finals.
 In those semi-finals they asked me to play the excerpt from Haydn 31 that goes up to the high C-sharp.
 At the time I was playing a 500,000 series Conn 8D.
 It was really not the right horn for that excerpt, and I did not win the job.